Poor Wi-Fi Signal on your iPhone XR? Lets Fix It!

 The distance between a wireless router and your device could disrupt the iPhone signal.
 The Wi-Fi reception gets weaker with each distance made.
-It is suggested to move in closer proximity to the source of your Wi-Fi reception, while checking if the strength of the signal gets better.
+It is suggested to move closer to the source of your Wi-Fi reception while checking if the signal's strength improves.

-The distance factor is just one consideration – there are other factors to consider as well, for instance, the Wi-Fi interruptions and software related factors.
+The distance factor is just one consideration – there are other factors to consider, for instance, Wi-Fi interruptions and software-related factors.
 It could even be the hardware damage that disrupts the Wi-Fi signal on your iPhone XR.

 What to do when you counter such issues on your iPhone XR?

 Turn the network equipment off and then on.

 This process is known as power cycling.
 Just like smartphones, power cycling of this equipment is necessary because there is a potential that these devices, for example, modem and wireless routers, also give into system crashes and random firmware errors.

 Numerous symptoms could transpire in interconnected devices.
 It could range from Wi-Fi drops (intermittent connection) to no internet connection or slow internet.
 It is prescribed to power cycle or turn OFF and then ON your device.